javaswapdevelpment/java-document/roadmap.md

 # Roadmap

-Below are the features that we are currently working on.

-**Lottery (Burning Mechanism)**
+**Q1 2021

+Launchpools (Oceans) : Stake SALT get tokens

+Announce partnerships

+**Q2 2021

-The lottery is not only a chance for you to win more SALT but also a _burning mechanism_ for us to keep the value of the token high.
+Lottery (Burning Mechanism): The lottery is not only a chance for you to win more SALT but also a burning mechanism for us to keep the value of the token high.

-**Launchpools**

-Stake SALT get tokens

-**Binary options**

-TBD
+IFO: Initial Farm Offerings: Stake SALT, the only way to buy new tokens with our brand new token sale model

+NFT: Non Fungible Tokens

+Add SALT Governance

+**Q3 2021

+SALT Exchange (AMM just like Pancake Swap)

+Binary options

+**Q4 2021

+Vaults and AutoFarm